-Samsung’s new Galaxy S21 Ultra shows just how powerful flagship devices can be.
-It packs revamped cameras, new S Pen support, and a brilliant 6.8-inch display.
+Samsung’s new Galaxy S21 Ultra is the most powerful Galaxy flagship yet.
+It packs revamped cameras, S Pen support, and a brilliant 6.8-inch display.
 The 120Hz refresh rate and QHD+ resolution are incredible, but you have to take care to keep the massive device safe.
 Here are our picks for the best Samsung Galaxy S21 Ultra cases you can buy.

 See also: Samsung Galaxy S21 Ultra review